Back up and restore clusters

 To restore a backup of a cluster:

-1. On the Backups tab, select a backup in the list and click the Restore icon to display the Restore Backup dialog.
+1. On the Backups tab, select a backup in the list to display the Backup Details sheet.